Password (2019 Bangladeshi film)

-Password is a 2019 Bangladeshi action-thriller film directed by Malek Afsari.
-Shakib Khan stars as Rudra, who, through his autistic younger brother Rusho, played by Emon, comes into possession of the password to a Swiss bank account.
+Password is a 2019 Bangladeshi action-thriller film directed by Malek Afsary.
+The film is produced by Shakib Khan and Mohammad Iqbal, under the banner of SK Films.
+It features Shakib Khan as Rudra, who, through his autistic younger brother Rusho, played by Emon, comes into possession of the password to a Swiss bank account.
 Misha Sawdagor stars as Victor, a gangster trying to steal the password.
 Shabnom Bubly features as Rudra's love interest, Dr. Shabnom.
-The film is produced by Shakib Khan and Mohammad Iqbal, under the banner of SK Films.
-The film soundtrack is composed by Savvy Gupta, Akassh Sen and Lincon Roy Chowdhury and the score is composed by Emon Saha.
+The movie is loosely based on the 2010 French movie Point Blank.

 Principal photography began on 1 March 2019, and wrapped up in May.
 The film was released in Bangladesh on June 5, 2019.
+The film's soundtrack is composed by Savvy Gupta, Akassh Sen and Lincon Roy Chowdhury and the score is composed by Emon Saha.
 It was the second production by Shakib Khan, before that he produced Hero: The Superstar which was released in 2014.
 The film won awards in five categories, including the popular film and popular actor award, at the Bharat-Bangladesh Film Festival.
+It is the highest-grossing film of 2019 and also one of the highest-grossing films of All-time.